 My solution is sketched in this picture:

 Linux uses generally the Bluez stack and the Bluez-related utilities to get control over the Bluetooth device.
-You may have to install them via sudo apt-get.
-Please control that the library libbluetooth.a can be found by the GCC compiler/linker.
+You may have to install them via sudo apt-get install ....
+Please verify that the static library libbluetooth.a can be found by the GCC compiler/linker.
 You need this library for the Bluetooth server and also for the Bluetooth client.
 You also need include files for Bluetooth.
+These include file are generally found in package libbluetooth-dev.

 This solution is by the way a pure Bluetooth-socket approach (RFCOMM sockets are used).
 The usual Bluetooth daemons like bluetoothd or obexd are not needed.